-The OEC in its administrative role has a responsibility to the community to ensure that a qualified electors and voters are registered and aware of their rights and responsibilities under the Act.
+The OEC in its administrative role has a responsibility to the community to ensure that a qualified voters are registered and aware of their rights and responsibilities under the Act.

-The Office of the Electoral Commissioner is funded through the Annual Budget Estimates.
+The Office of the Electoral Commission is funded through the Annual Budget Estimates.

 The responsible Minister is the Minister of Justice.
-The relationship between the OEC and the Minister of Justice is governed under the Electoral Act 1963 and the 2005 Amendment.
+The relationship between the OEC and the Minister of Justice is governed under the Electoral Commission Act 2019 and the Electoral Act 2019.

-The Commissioner, who is also the Chief Executive Officer (CEO) of the Office, is appointed under the terms of Section 3 of the Electoral Amendment Act 2005.
+The Commissioner, who is also the Chief Executive Officer (CEO) of the Office, is appointed under the terms of Section 8 of the Electoral Commission Act 2019.
 The senior management staff group at present consists of:

 - Registration (Assistant Electoral Commissioner)

 - Legal & Policy (Assistant Electoral Commissioner)

 - Corporate Services (Manager)

 - Information Technology (Manager)